kalyalew-tadele/Daily-Mix/README.md

 The Song of the Day appears instantly.

-Hit ▶ to  play, or tap  refresh and discover a new track.
+Hit the playbutton to  play, or tap  refresh and discover a new track.

 That’s it — just enjoy the rhythm and repeat daily!